lechatthecat/marie/README.md

 **Still in development**

 # Syntax
-This is a scripting language, but the syntax is very similar to Rust:
+This is a scripting language.
+Syntax is as follows:
 ```rust
 fn hello () {
     println("Hello World");